borgbackup/borgbackup.github.io/releases/borg-2.0.rst

 Major new features
 ~~~~~~~~~~~~~~~~~~

+- archive series

+  Archives do not need to have unique names anymore, they may have the same
+  name and we strongly recommend using this when appropriate as it simplifies
+  and optimizes working with archives (caching, pruning, repo-list output).

+  An archives series is now simply all the archives in a repository that have
+  the same name.
+OTOH, the unique identifier for a single archive is now its ID
+  (the hash, it can be shortened as long as it is unique).

 - new repository and locking implementation based on borgstore project

-  - borgstore is a key/value store in python, currently supporting file: and
+  - borgstore is a key/value store in python, currently supporting file:, sftp:
+    and rclone: backends.
-    sftp: backends. borgstore backends are easy to implement, so there might
+    borgstore backends are easy to implement, so there might be even more in
-    be more in future, like direct access to cloud storage repos.
+    future.
-  - borg uses these to implement file: and ssh: repos and (new) sftp: repos.
+  - borg uses these to implement file: and ssh: repos and (new) sftp: and
+    rclone: repos.
+Via rclone, borg can use cloud repositories now!
   - additionally to ssh: repos, we also have socket: repos now.
   - concurrent parallel access to a repository is now possible for most borg
     commands (except check and compact).